Key takeaways

 -

-Frontier Model Access — Users get access to the same models (Claude Sonnet 4.5, GPT-5.2) that competitors charge premium prices for.
+Frontier Model Access — Users get access to the same Anthropic and OpenAI models that competitors charge premium prices for, with routing across providers.
 The token subsidy strategy may not last forever, but early adopters benefit massively.

 -

-Proven Scale — Processing 300+ billion tokens and thousands of daily PRs across 10,000+ codebases demonstrates the platform can handle production workloads, not just demos.
+Proven Scale — Processing 300+ billion tokens and shipping to 10,000+ codebases in the first three months demonstrates the platform can handle production workloads, not just demos.

 -